Analysis of fully discrete, quasi non-conforming approximations of evolution equations and applications: Introduction

-Altogether, using these two levels of approximation, we formulate the following fully discrete or Rothe-Galerkin scheme of the evolution problem \eqref{eq:1.1}: \begin{alg}[quasi non-conforming Rothe-Galerkin scheme] For given $K,n\in \mathbb{N}$ and $x_n^0\in V_n$ the sequence of iterates $(x_n^{k})_{k=0,...,K}\subseteq V_n$ is given via the implicit scheme for $\tau=\frac{T}{K}$
+Altogether, using these two levels of approximation, we formulate the following fully discrete or Rothe--Galerkin scheme of the evolution problem \eqref{eq:1.1}: \begin{alg}[quasi non-conforming Rothe--Galerkin scheme] For given $K,n\in \mathbb{N}$ and $u_n^0\in V_n$ the sequence of iterates $(u_n^{k})_{k=0,\dots,K}\subseteq V_n$ is given solving the implicit scheme for $\tau=\frac{T}{K}$ and $k=1,\dots,K$

 \end{alg}